Attitudes

 This way of doing things has not impaired your success, has it?

-Marbé: “On the contrary, we are growing very organically and we are implementing projects today that are in the three-digit millions.
-We construct buildings to work and live in, which appeal to very different people.
-What is important to us as such can be clearly shown at our head office at the Park am Wasserturm.
-In this block we built or modernised 270 apartments, which we then rented out or sold – and the people who live here know that.
-Their friendly dealings with us is a vital indication that we have done our work well.”
+Marbé: “On the contrary - we are growing very organically and today realize projects with volumes well into the three-digit millions.
+We build spaces for living and working that appeal to very different people.
+What matters to us can be seen right here at our headquarters by the Park am Wasserturm: in this block alone, we have built or modernized 270 apartments, which were then rented or sold - and the people living here know that.
+Their friendly interaction with us is a living sign that we have done our job well.”

 What role does architecture play for Econcept?